- Black South Africans have proposed a false version of history that places them as the original landholders of South Africa.

 And when the whites do get out, as is in the case of Zimbabwe, things then go downhill very quickly.
 Zimbabweans are one of the major groups that immigrate illegally into South Africa.

-South Africa is a good example of why you do not want large amounts of black immigration into your country.
-This is because, within a generation, blacks begin to manufacture their own history where they were there before the country to which they immigrated.
-This is also happening in the US, where false history promoted by blacks (in fact false current events — such as the false claims about police disproportionately killing blacks) are being used to gain power.
+South Africa is an excellent example of why you do not want large amounts of black immigration into your country.
+This is because, within a generation, blacks begin to manufacture their history where they were there before the country to which they immigrated.
+This is also happening in the US, where false history promoted by blacks (in fact, false current events — such as the false claims about police disproportionately killing blacks) are being used to gain power.
 Whites follow a flawed strategy when they attempt to engage with blacks using a rational thought process.
 Blacks are not interested in “white logic.”
-They do not follow a rational model in either South Africa, Africa more broadly or the US.
+They do not follow a rational model in South Africa, Africa more broadly, or the US.

 Share this article with a friend or family member by copying this article link and pasting it into your email so they can read the same information.